FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Patterns/linePatterns/linePattern.md

 ### Parameter Description

    1. `orientation`:
-     Enter only one component of the texture coordinate variables used..
+     Enter only one component of the texture coordinate variables used.
      **Type: `float`**
      Examples in case your texture coordinates are assigned to the variable `float2 uv`:
        - uv.y creates horizontal lines (thus vice versa, as it suggests y)